How to Insert Arrows in Excel: A Complete Guide

 1. Can I customize the appearance of arrows in Excel?

 Ans: Yes, you can customize the appearance of arrows by changing their color, line style, thickness, and size.
-Use the formatting options available in the “Format” or “Shape Format” tab to make desired modifications.
+Use the formatting options in the “Format” or “Shape Format” tab to make desired modifications.

 2. Can I remove arrows in Excel after inserting them?